jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-And yes, this way is better than nothing, but it's quite far away from the good one.
+And yes, this way is better than nothing, but it's quite far from good.

-1. It does not say what is wrong.
+1. It doesn’t say what’s wrong.
-2. An error will disappear after a while, so user may not notice this toast.
+2. An error message disappears after a while, so a user may not notice the toast.
-3. When a user hits refresh (execute `load()` again) and data will finally load but toast can still be on his screen.
-He sees an error and success loaded data.
+3. When a user hits the refresh button (execute `load()` again), data finally loads but the toast of the previous error still lingers on the screen.
+The user sees simultaneously the  error message and the successfully loaded data.
-4. Does not support showing progress.
+4. It doesn’t support displaying progress.

 # Be stateful

 We use `Option<X>` from popular [funKTionale library](https://github.com/MarioAriasC/funKTionale).
 This is a simple type that can hold absent value `var error = Option.None`, or real value `var error = Option.Some(IOException())`.

-So to handle our error handling in a stateful way, we change our code to:
+So to handle our error management in a stateful way, we change our code to:

 ```kotlin
 var error: Option<Exception> = Option.None